394-s22/karp/README.md

 ### Requirements

 In order to properly run Karp in its current state, the latest version of [Racket](https://download.racket-lang.org/) (v8.4) and Karp (v2.0) must be installed.
-Karp is currently maintained as propriety software by faculty of the COMP_SCI 336 course, and as such, will only be distributed to current students of the course, and to authorized contributers of this repository on an individual basis.
+Karp is currently in the process of being released as an open source project, and will also soon be available as a public package in Racket's catalogue; until then, please contact the faculty of COMP_SCI 336 for distribution of the Karp software.

 After installing Racket and opening DrRacket, use the package manager to install the Karp package.